Top Boy: Cancellation and revival series

 Despite its successful ratings and critical acclaim, in 2014, it was announced by Walters that Channel 4 had cancelled the series after two series.
-Speaking in 2019, Bennett expressed his disappointment about the abrupt cancellation, feeling that Channel 4 cancelling the series was a "smack in the face to the community".
+Speaking in 2019, Bennett expressed his disappointment about the abrupt cancellation, feeling that Channel 4 cancelling the series was a "smack in the face to the community it was representing".

 Around the time of the show's cancellation, Canadian rapper Drake became a fan of the series after watching it in parts on YouTube and posted screenshots of the series on his social media.
 After learning that a third series was cancelled, Drake met with Walters and the series' producers about reviving the series.
 Drake bought the rights to the series and pitched it to Netflix, who greenlit the third series in November 2017, with Drake serving as executive producer and most of the original cast and crew reprising their roles.
-The third series was filmed from July 2018 to February 2019 and was released on 13 September 2019, the first series on Netflix, consisting of ten episodes.
+The first series on Netflix (third series overall) was released on 13 September 2019.

 In January 2020, the series was renewed for a second series on Netflix (fourth series overall), with filming set to start in the spring of that year.
-However, due to COVID-19, filming was delayed and started in late November/early December.
-The series was released on Netflix on 18 March 2022, consisting of eight episodes.
+However, due to COVID-19, filming was delayed and started in late 2020.
+The fourth series was released on Netflix on 18 March 2022.

 In March 2022, shortly after the debut of the following series, it was announced that the series was renewed for a third series on Netflix (fifth series overall), which was announced as the final series of the show.
-Filming began in July 2022.
+It premiered on 7 September 2023.

+Spin-offs

+In March 2024, Jasmine Jobson stated that she wanted to be a part of a spin-off series, featuring her character "Jaq".
+In August 2026, Netflix has ordered Jaq to series, with Jobson reprising her titular character and Ryan Calais Cameron serving as creator and writer.
+In the same month, Netflix has also ordered a five-part prequel series Jonny Boy, with Barry Keoghan reprising his character "Jonny McGee" and Ronan Bennett serving as creator and writer.